-1. (1) These regulations may be cited as the M.Hum.
-Assessment and Examination Regulations.
+- 1. (1) These regulations may be cited as the M.Hum.
+Assessment and Examination Regulations. - (2) In these regulations, unless the context otherwise requires:

 "the Programme" means the Programme leading to the Degree of Master of Humanities - M.Hum. - in International Maritime Legislation;